The Mighty Ducks (film): Plot

 Bombay discovers that due to redistricting, Hawks star Adam Banks should be playing for the Ducks, and he forces Reilly to transfer Banks.
 However, after overhearing a misinterpreted remark from Bombay, most of the team quits, forfeiting their next game.
-Ducksworth tries to broker a deal with Reilly to keep Banks on the Hawks, but Bombay refuses on principle, losing his job rather than betray the team.
+Ducksworth (who is close friends with Banks’ father) tries to broker a deal with the league to keep Banks on the Hawks, which requires Bombay to withdraw his protest.
+Bombay, although initially tempted, refuses, as he believes the deal to be against the spirit of fair play and teamwork, virtues that Ducksworth said he had hoped Bombay would learn.
+When Bombay declines to change his mind, Ducksworth fires him.

 Bombay regains the trust of the team, and with Banks joining them, they qualify for the playoffs by defeating the Huskies.
 The Ducks advance to face the Hawks in the championship.
 During the game, Reilly orders his players to injure Banks, knocking him out.
 The Ducks rally, tying the score late in the final period.
 With time expiring, Charlie is tripped, earning a penalty shot—the same situation Bombay faced as a youth.
 Unlike Reilly, Bombay encourages Charlie to simply do his best.
 Charlie executes the "triple-deke" move Bombay taught him and scores, winning the title for the Ducks.

 After the victory, Bombay boards a bus to attend a minor-league tryout arranged by Basil McRae of the Minnesota North Stars, who once played Pee-Wee hockey with him.
 Nervous about competing with younger players, Bombay is encouraged by the Ducks, who remind him of his own advice: believe in yourself and keep trying.
 He promises to return next season to help them defend their championship.